NebulousLabs/Sia/doc/API.md

 timestamp is an unsigned 64bit unix timestamp, and will be set to 'uint64max' if the transaction is unconfirmed.

-'processedinputs' is an array of processed inputs detailing the inputs to the transaction.
+'inputs' is an array of processed inputs detailing the inputs to the transaction.
 More information below.

-'processedoutputs' is an array of processed outputs detailing the outputs of the transaction.
+'outputs' is an array of processed outputs detailing the outputs of the transaction.
 Outputs related to file contracts are excluded.

 A modules.ProcessedInput takes the following form: